snicco/snicco/src/Snicco/Component/psr7-error-handler/README.md

 The [`RequestAwareLogger`](src/Log/RequestAwareLogger.php) is a simple wrapper class around a **PSR-3 logger**.

-It allows you to add [log context](https://www.php-fig.org/psr/psr-3/#13-context) to each log-entry depending on the caught exception, the current request etc.
+It allows you to add [log context](https://www.php-fig.org/psr/psr-3/#13-context) to each log entry depending on the caught exception, the current request, etc.

-The last argument passed to `RequestAwareLogger::__construct` is variadic and accepts instances of [`RequestLogContext`](src/Log/RequestLogContext.php).
+The last argument passed to `RequestAwareLogger::__construct()` is variadic and accepts instances of [`RequestLogContext`](src/Log/RequestLogContext.php).

 This is how you use it: